dreamPathsProjekt/training-code/the_job_hopper/README.md

 ### Zoom

-There are two way to install Zoom, via the deb package and via snap.
+There are two ways to install Zoom, via the deb package and via snap.
 With the deb package you have to perform updates manually but the application is more performant.
 With snap you get automatic updates but zoom is slower to start and sometimes the camera does not work.